oliwarner/djangorelquerytest/README.md

     from querytest.models import Category, Agent, Booking
     Booking.objects.exclude(agent__categories=F('category'))

 It will explode after that.

+    OperationalError: no such column: U2.id

-But why?
+## But why?

 I'm trying to pick out Booking instances where the category isn't within the m2m relationship between its Agent and Category.
 There's a [more flowery explanation its Stack Overflow question](http://stackoverflow.com/q/32783582/).